SAP/spartacus-docs/_pages/home/updating-to-version-2/technical-changes-version-2.md

 Method `clearSearchResults` was removed from `ProductListComponentService`.
 The method was not needed in `ProductListComponent` anymore since the data will refresh on currency change.
 Instead you can use `clearResults` in `ProductSearchService`.

-### Context change action not dispatched on the initial setting the value
+### Context change action not dispatched on the initial setting of the value

-Before 2.0, the `LanguageChange` ngrx action was dispatched on setting the initial value (same for `CurrencyChange`).
+Before 2.0, the `LanguageChange` NgRx action was dispatched on setting the initial value (same for `CurrencyChange`).
 Moreover, the language (and currency) sometimes was initialized multiple times by the competing sources of truth (i.e. routing, session storage, default config), which caused fake multiple language change actions in some circumstances (combinations of configuration and user journey).

 Now the language change action is not dispatched on application start (same for currency).
 The language is initialized only once, using one source of truth (the first matched condition wins):